Rethinking STS and NLI in Large Language Models: Clinical and Biomedical Evaluation

-\paragraph{Why does Zero-shot CoT collapse?} The rationale behind CoT is improving the performance of reasoning tasks by allowing generative model to infer step by step, instead of outputting results directly.
-In the context of STS, reasoning could be either calculating a similarity score step by step quantitatively, or explaining why.
+\textbf{How to craft a prompt and parse labels out?} For prompts with AG, CoT and demonstration exemplars, how will the order of task description, guidelines, CoT and exemplars impact the accuracy?
+Which order is better? \tabref{tab:prompts} exhibits the final optimised prompts.
+Then how to parse the predicted labels out of the free-form responses of LLMs?
+We propose to parse the response by model itself when rule-based matching and regular expressions are insufficient, but at the risk of hallucinating a different label.
+Experiments show that rule-based parsing obtains better accuracy than model's auto-parsing when the model can follow the instruction and output labels as the requested format.

+\textbf{Which prompt performs the best?} The experiments show that zero-shot performs the best using \chatgpt, and few-shot (w/wt CoT) for \llamatwo.
+We speculate that the brief annotation guidelines and limited exemplars may mislead \chatgpt to struggle \textit{what is important information} and \textit{what are unimportant details}, overlooking the overall semantics and failing to make correct judgement.
+While for smaller \llamatwo, more information is needed in the context to guide it in track.
-By prompting \chatgpt using zero-shot CoT, it is found to give detailed steps of how to calculate a similarity score using different metrics and features (e.g. tokenising, stemming, then IF-IDF or cosine similarity).
-Some examples analyse similarity score on axes of sentence structure, bag of words, topics and other aspects between two sentences and then sometimes these scores conflict with each other --- some are low and some are high, the model will return that it's difficult to determine the final score.
-Generally, these scores would be added together and re-scaled to 0-1 or 0-5, sometimes even cut by the maximum range of 5.0 without considering the meaning behind the score.
-Such casual and inconsistent re-scaling make predictions evaluated in different scale.

-Coarse measurements highlighting some specific aspects such as lexicon overlap and sentence structure, overlook comparison of the overall semantics.
-Careless re-scaling neglects the meaning behind the score.
-The combination hurts the accuracy of STS significantly.
-So we provide explanations in few-shot \chainofthought.
+\textbf{Why does zero-shot CoT collapse?} LLMs will give detailed steps of how to calculate a similarity score using different metrics and features when using zero-shot \chainofthought.
+Many responses analyse the similarity score on axes of sentence structure, bag of words, topics and other superficial aspects.
+Generally, these score will be summed up and re-scaled to 0-1 or 0-5, sometimes are cut by the maximum range of 5.0 without considering the meaning behind the score.
+Such coarse measurements overlook comparison of the overall semantics, and the incautious re-scaling neglects the meaning behind the score range hurts the accuracy of STS significantly.

-\llamatwo (7B) shows extremely poor performance on both \stsb and \ncsts, particularly without demonstration examples: $r$<0.15 for zero-shot prompts without annotation guidelines.
-Few-shot (\chainofthought) prompt gives the best correlation: r=0.67 for \stsb, few-shot prompt for \ncsts: r=0.33.
-Results of another five STS datasets also show very low correlations, and few-shot (w/wt \chainofthought) provides the best accuracy (see \secref{sec:appendix-prompt-impact}). \llamatwo (7B) tends to predict a score closing to 5, as the similarity score distribution in \figref{fig:score-dist-lllama2}, the predicted score distribution deviates significantly away from the gold label distribution.

-Additionally, the low accuracy on the one hand results from the failure of STS modelling of \llamatwo, on the other hand, is partially attributed to the imprecise parsing.
-That is, not all predicted labels can be accurately parsed from the generated responses by automatic strategies.
-We pass the hard-parsed cases, so the number of valid labels is less than the size of full test set.
-Considering the number of valid cases and performance, we use few-shot prompt without guidelines and \chainofthought on STS, in the following experiments by \llamatwo.